Trade will be one of the priorities of Xi's Paris visit in May, sources say - ExBulletin

 “We won't really know what the future will look like after the US elections in November.
 So we need to move forward on priority issues.”

 China's Foreign Ministry did not immediately respond to a request for comment.
-ElysAce declined to comment.
+Elyse refused to comment.

 The French diplomat said it was important to “preserve our capacity for dialogue at the highest level”, adding that it was necessary to convey “firm” messages regarding China's position on Ukraine, the Strait of Taiwan and the South China Sea.